Air-cooled engine

 Air-cooled engines rely on the circulation of air directly over heat dissipation fins or hot areas of the engine to cool them in order to keep the engine within operating temperatures.
 Air-cooled designs are far simpler than their liquid-cooled counterparts, which require a separate radiator, coolant reservoir, piping and pumps.
+Air cooling works by expanding the surface area or increasing the flow of air over the object to be cooled, or both.

 Air-cooled engines are widely seen in applications where weight or simplicity is the primary goal.
 Their simplicity makes them suited for uses in small applications like chainsaws and lawn mowers, as well as small generators and similar roles.
 These qualities also make them highly suitable for aviation use, where they are widely used in general aviation aircraft and as auxiliary power units on larger aircraft.
 Their simplicity, in particular, also makes them common on motorcycles.

 A cylinder from an air-cooled aviation engine, a Continental C85.
 Notice the rows of fins on both the steel cylinder barrel and the aluminium cylinder head.
 The fins provide additional surface area for air to pass over the cylinder and absorb heat.

-Introduction
+Overview

 Most modern internal combustion engines are cooled by a closed circuit carrying liquid coolant through channels in the engine block and cylinder head.
 A fluid in these channels absorbs heat and then flows to a heat exchanger or radiator where the coolant releases heat into the air (or raw water, in the case of marine engines).
 Thus, while they are not ultimately cooled by the liquid, as the heat is exchanged with some other fluid like air, because of the liquid-coolant circuit they are known as liquid-cooled.

 In contrast, heat generated by an air-cooled engine is released directly into the air.
 Typically this is facilitated with metal fins covering the outside of the cylinder head and cylinders which increase the surface area that air can act on.
 Air may be force fed with the use of a fan and shroud to achieve efficient cooling with high volumes of air or simply by natural air flow with well designed and angled fins.

 In all combustion engines, a great percentage of the heat generated, around 44%, escapes through the exhaust.
 Another 8% or so ends up in the oil, which itself has to be cooled in an oil cooler.
 This means less than half of the heat has to be removed through other systems.
 In an air-cooled engine, only about 12% of the heat flows out through the metal fins.
 Air cooled engines usually run noisier, however it provides more simplicity which gives benefits when it comes to servicing and part replacement and is usually cheaper to be maintained.